Peony Diana Parks

 - Botanical NamePaeonia

 The Diana Parks Peony has deep cherry red petals, huge blooms, and an incredible fragrance - a true siren in the late Spring garden.
-The petals of Peony flowers are edible, and make a lovely garnish for sweets and drinks.

 - HEIGHT24-36" when full grown